The Horse Whisperer (novel): Inspiration

 According to writer Nicholas Evans, Tom Booker is modelled after horse whisperers Tom Dorrance, Ray Hunt and, in particular, their younger disciple Buck Brannaman.
 Evans has said, "Others have claimed to be the inspiration for Tom Booker in The Horse Whisperer.
 The one who truly inspired me was Buck Brannaman.
 His skill, understanding and his gentle, loving heart have parted the clouds for countless troubled creatures.
 Buck is the Zen master of the horse world."

 Film

 Robert Redford bought the film rights for £3 million, and the film The Horse Whisperer was released in 1998, with Redford himself in the title role as Tom Booker and Scarlett Johansson as Grace MacLean.

-The film is mostly faithful to the book but does not include Grace's confrontation with the herd of Mustangs, or the death of Booker.
+The film is mostly faithful to the book but does not include Grace's confrontation with the herd of Mustangs, nor the death of Booker.
 Instead, Annie drives away from the ranch with Pilgrim in the trailer while Booker watches from the top of a hill.
 There is no indication in the movie that Annie and Tom sexually consummated their affair.